 Vivint also requires installation and moving fees to cover the costs of sending professionals to your home.

 Both these companies make their own equipment, which causes them to stand out among other security providers.
 Still, Vivint definitely offers a lot more options.
 Plus its equipment is more tested and true from years of experience on the market.

-Blue by ADT devices are some of the more attractive security equipment out there.
+ADT Self Setup devices are some of the more attractive security equipment out there.
 All the pieces come in unassuming shades of white or gray with rounded corners.

-But Blue by ADT’s equipment selection is far from innovative, and there are no smart home devices in the lineup.
+But ADT Self Setup’s equipment selection is far from innovative, and there are no smart home devices in the lineup.
 You’ll have to do some piecemeal shopping if you want a complete smart home or security suite.

-The most impressive Blue by ADT feature is probably the facial recognition in its security cameras.
+The most impressive ADT Self Setup feature is probably the facial recognition in its security cameras.
 Unfortunately, we tested the facial recognition, and it couldn’t consistently recognize us.